-Third party performance management tools give visibility across the entire UC estate without siloes.

-    When you drill down into a specific issue a number of people could be looking at it because there is

-    a lot of technology involved.
-It's best if everyone can research their areas in the same place

-    that's connected, rather than a monitoring tool for each technology.
-It's easier to join the dots

-    when you can see all the dots on the same page.
+Third party unified communications performance management tools give visibility across the entire UC ecosystem without silos.
+When you drill down into a specific issue a number of people could be looking at it because there is a lot of technology involved.
+It's best if everyone can research their areas in the same place that's connected, rather than a monitoring tool for each technology.
+It's easier to join the dots when you can see all the dots on the same page.

 Swap Finger Pointing for Evidence based Facts

-    Have you ever been in a situation where you need information from other teams (network, desktop,

-    network or security) to troubleshoot a current issue?
-Third party monitoring tools provide you with

-    factual insights, everywhere.
-You can use this evidence to drive actions with your vendors or across

-    internal teams, where the issued occurred.
-You can start resolving the issue faster, rather than

-    wasting time finger pointing and passing the bucket.
+You may have found yourself in a situation where you need information from other teams (network, desktop, or security) to troubleshoot a current issue.
+Third party monitoring tools provide you with the best factual insights, everywhere.
+You can use this evidence to drive actions with your vendors or across internal teams, where the issued occurred.
+This means you can start resolving the issue faster, rather than wasting time finger pointing and passing the bucket.

 Your network is just one element of your UC infrastructure.
 This is where UC monitoring tools come into their own by being proactive, and solving problems before they happen, rather than being completely reactive and trying to fix problems after they've occurred.